5G-MAG/Getting-Started/pages/how-to-use.md

 nav_order: 2
 ---

-# How to use this documentation
+# How to use these pages

 This documentation is organized in a hierarchical structure.
 The main topics are listed in the left sidebar.
 Each topic has subcategories, which are listed in the dropdown menu of the main topic.